XBLOssia/Signature-Generator/v0.4/README.md

 # Signature-Generator
-A work-in-progress signature generator for WPSD #1
+A work-in-progress signature generator for WBSD7